rexali/poixel-test/README.md

          curl -H "Authorization:Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1c2VySWQiOjM5LCJlbWFpbCI6InRhbGsyYmFiYUBnbWFpbC5jb20iLCJyb2xlIjoiYWRtaW4iLCJleHAiOjE3MjYxNzc3MjN9.Ld0wY-fnmwFrjliW42M0hpYA8wRlRwPBKCSD4nRxKvo" -X POST localhost:3001/auth/verify
         ```

-    8. Get a list of all registered clients
+    8. Get a list of all registered clients.
+Before you run this command, copy and use the admin authentication token in the step 6 or step 7 and add it to this request header as shown below after "Bearer":

         Terminal: run